The Media Helping Media ethics section is designed to help journalists navigate some of the challenges they might face as they go about their work.

-The modules are based on a desire to deliver editorial excellence that reaches the whole audience regardless of race, religion, nationality, personal preferences and social status, with impartial, fair, accurate and objective information.
+The articles are based on a desire to deliver editorial excellence that reaches the whole audience regardless of race, religion, nationality, personal preferences and social status, with impartial, fair, accurate and objective information.

 The material on this site has nothing to do with producing so-called ‘constructive news’ or ‘positive news’.
 Subjective value judgements sit uncomfortably with editorial ethics.
-These modules will help journalists deal with editorial issues affecting life as it really is rather than from a controlled perspective, which, in the view of the author of this piece, is not journalism.
+The ethical guidelines set out below will help journalists deal with editorial issues affecting life as it really is rather than from a controlled perspective.

 Increasing demand for ethics training